 Enhanced County's Human Resources' website to provide timely recruitment and promotional information to applicants and employees.

-Implemented over ten innovative recruitment strategies for hard to fill positions focusing on health care professionals and other hart-to-fill classifications.
+Implemented recruitment strategies for hard-to-fill positions focusing on health care professionals and other hard-to-fill classifications.

 Successfully conducted numerous management-level recruitments resulting in increased hiring of underrepresented groups.